jacoblapworth/akahu-sdk-swift/README.md

-XUI Tabs
+XUI Switch
 ========

-A React UI component designed to mimick the XUI Switch behavour.
+A React UI component designed to mimic the XUI Switch behaviour.

 ## Installation